 No matter where you work or what your role is, you’ll have plenty to do.
 For example, if you work as a Medical Assistant, you may prepare exam rooms, greet patients, file paperwork, assist the physician during a procedure, and order new supplies all in one day!
 If you like to stay busy and handle a variety of tasks, healthcare may be the perfect field for you.

 Are you ready to start a new career?
 At Porter and Chester Institute in Connecticut and Massachusetts, we offer training programs in Dental Assisting, Medical Assisting, and Practical Nursing.
-You’ll learn from industry professionals in classrooms and labs that simulate a real-world setting, and you’ll get out in the real world through our externship program.
+You’ll learn from industry professionals in labs that simulate a real-world setting, and you’ll get out in the real world through our externship program.
 Fill out the form to request more information.